๐Ÿ›๏ธIntro to Ancient Rome

 Why This Matters

-When you study Roman writers, you're not just memorizing names and book titles—you're being tested on how literature reflected and shaped Roman identity, values, and political life.
+When you study Roman writers, you're not just memorizing names and book titles.
+You're learning how literature reflected and shaped Roman identity, values, and political life.
 These authors reveal what Romans believed about duty, power, morality, and the human condition, and their works became the foundation for Western literary traditions.
 Understanding the genre each writer worked in and the themes they explored helps you connect literature to broader concepts like Roman civic virtue, the tension between republic and empire, and cultural transmission.

 Don't just memorize who wrote what.
 Know why each writer matters: What Roman values does their work embody?
 What historical period shaped their perspective?
 How did their genre serve different purposes in Roman society?
-These are the questions that appear on exams, especially in FRQs asking you to analyze primary sources or explain cultural achievements.
+These are the kinds of questions that show up on exams, especially when you're asked to analyze primary sources or explain cultural achievements.

 Epic and Mythological Poetry